bitlabstudio/django-libs/README.rst

 * Custom test_email_backend that sends emails to your own address no matter who the recepient is
 * Functions to test callable or non-callable views
+* Dummy views to test your 404 and 500 templates

 **Coming soon**: